mwolosewicz/esp-idf-mqtt/README.md

 Please refer to the example code provided for detailed usage.

 ## Prerequisites
+### Choose your architecture
+Please choose your architecture, for ESP32-S3 use `idf.py set-target esp32s3`

+### Config the MQTT Manager parameters
 Please use `idf.py menuconfig` to set the required parameters.

-### Config the MQTT Manager parameters

 The parameters can be found in `MQTT Manager Configuration`.